The Chemical Engineering programme aims to enable suitably qualified graduates from a range of engineering backgrounds to:

 b.
 Problem Analysis

-Identify, formulate, research literature and analyse developmental and complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+Identify, formulate, research literature and analyze developmental and complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

 c.
 Design /development of solutions